 They also have a great level II plugin which allows you to quickly place stop losses and targets for entry orders (see link above), then you can drag and drop stops/targets as needed right on your screen.
 This is what it looks like:

-We’re also going to utilize leverage, I recommend 20:1 to 30: 1.
-We aren’t really going to use more than than about 20:1, but having 30 or 50:1 is fine as well.
-We have stop losses on all positions, and our stop losses are usually a ways away from the current price so taking a large loss isn’t likely.
+We’re also going to utilize leverage of 20:1 to 30: 1.
+We aren’t usually going to use more than about 20:1, but having 30 or 50:1 is fine.
+Just because the additional leverage is there doesn’t mean we need to use it.
+We have stop losses on all positions, and the stock loss helps limit losses to a very small percentage of the account.
 During volatile times our stop loss will be bigger, and if the stop loss has to be so big it causes us to risk more than 1%, we don’t take the trade.

 Forex Swing Trading with $1000 – It’s Just Math

 Let’s get down to mechanics.
-I have a few specific strategies I follow, that I won’t fully outline here (see the How to Use the Forex Swing Trading Signals video for more details on one of the strategies) but I will give you the math and how I set my orders so my account grows.
+I have a few specific strategies I follow, that I won’t fully outline here (see the Forex Swing Trading video series for strategies) but I will give you the math and how I set my orders.

 If I am taking a long trade I place a stop loss 5 pips below a major swing low in price.
-The stop loss on a short position is placed 5 pips above a major high, plus the typical spread.
+The stop loss on a short position is placed 5 pips above a major high, plus the typical spread (examples below).

-If trading a $1000 account that means your stop loss can’t be more than 100 pips away from your entry price (because 100 pips x $0.10 = $10, your maximum risk when trading a $1000 account).
+If trading a $1000 account, that means your stop loss can’t be more than 100 pips away from your entry price (100 pips x $0.10 = $10, your maximum risk when trading a $1000 account).
 Therefore, you’re looking for entry points with less than 100 pips of risk.
 If trading a $600 account, you need to find trades with less than 60 pips of risk.
 This is because we’re only risking 1% of our account on a trade.

 (Note: pips values vary when the USD isn’t the second currency listed in the pair.
 If you are unsure of pip values, you can always check the amount you have at risk on a trade in MetaTrader4.
 Go to Tools>Options>and select “Show trade levels.”
 Put out an order, away from the current price where you want to enter, then place your stop and target.
 Hover your mouse over the stop loss level on the screen to show the dollar amount at risk.
 If it is more than 1% of your account, cancel the trade or reduce the position size.
 You can also learn how to calculate yourself: Calculating Pip Value).

 So with a $1000 account let’s say you find a trade where the risk is 30 pips.
 This means you can trade 3 micro lots (your risk will be $9, and you are allowed to risk $10, GOOD!).
-Take three separate positions at the same price, each for 1 micro lot (the level II plugin makes this easy).
-Place the same 30 pip stop for all of them.
-Our target is always at least two times our risk.
+Place the 30 pip stop loss.
+Our profit target is always at least two times our risk.
 If risking 30 pips, we place our targets at 60 pips or more.

 Note: Setting targets at 2x or 3x risk is a bit arbitrary.
 There is nothing magical about these numbers.
 Yet I tell new traders to use them, and to take profits at these levels, because it gets them used to making more money on winners than they lose on losers.
 That said, once you progress you can set your target at any level greater than 2x risk.
 You’ll set your entry, stop loss and target based on the market structure (discussed later) and as long as the reward:risk works out to be greater than 2:1 you are good to go.
 My trades could end up being 2.67:1 or 7.3:1 reward:risk ratios for example…but starting with 2:1 and 3:1 is a good simple starting point for most people.

 By risking about 1% per trade, and getting filled on 3 to 8 trades a week, even if you lose 60% of the trades you’ll be profitable.
 Your gains are at least twice as big as your losses.
 It’s just math.
-Making 1% to 3% per day isn’t uncommon with this approach, and those sorts of returns add up quickly.
 There’s no reason to risk more than 1% per trade.
 Even with losing days (which will happen) over the course of weeks and months you’re making money.

-There’s no emotion here (or shouldn’t be).
-You set your orders and that is it.
+There’s no emotion here.
+Set your orders and that is it.
 You do need a decent system (see the aforementioned resources) to win 50%+ of your trades (ideally), but beyond that it’s just math.
 You’ll have losing days, but the winning days are bigger and more frequent.

 Forex Swing Trader with $1000 – Pairs and Chart Time Frames

 I recommend going through about 20 charts a night if you are starting out.
-Look for trades in pairs that are a mix of the USD, EUR, GBP, JPY, CHF, CAD, AUD and NZD.
+Look for trades in pairs that are a mix of the USD, EUR, GBP, JPY, CHF, CAD, AUD, and NZD.
 Once you know what to look for, total trading time should be less than 20 minutes a night.
-I flip through 44 pairs nightly (plus several commodities), and it still only takes me about 20 minutes to find trades and put out my orders.
-By placing orders in a few pairs you’ll get some fills each night (assuming there are valid and high quality setups; some days there are none, some days there are lots) and you’ll be booking profits or losses each day.
-Each night I flip through the charts, put out new orders if needed, or adjust pending orders as required…all in under 20 minutes.
+I flip through 47 pairs a few times a week (plus several commodities), and it still only takes me about 20 minutes to find trades and put out orders.
+By placing orders in a few pairs you’ll get some fills each night and you’ll be booking profits or losses most days.

-I use a 4-hour chart as my overall guide for the trend.
+When swing trading forex, I use the 4-hour chart as my overall guide for the trend.
 When possible I like to draw crude trend channels around the price (on the 4-hour chart) to let me know where support and resistance areas are.
 I only take trades in the overall direction on the 4-hour chart.
-I also frequently use the 1-hour chart if it’s relevant.
+I also frequently use the 1-hour chart.
 The chart below shows an example (click to enlarge).

 The 1-hour chart above shows a downward sloping trend channel.
 My ideal trade is taking short positions near the top of the channel in a resistance area.
 If you placed a short entry order at the bottom of the resistance area box you could have placed a stop above the May 7 high, risking about 40 pips on a high probability trade (this is similar to the “crotch strategy” entry discussed in the Forex Strategy Guide).
 With $1000 account you can take 2 micro lots with targets at 80 pips (2x risk) and 120 pips (3 x risk).